European-XFEL/DSSCDevices/README.md

 As well as an unified interface for configuration, this device automates various procedures such as taking darks.
 Its soft interlock is documented in [doc/soft_interlock.md](doc/soft_interlock.md).

+### DSSC Configurator

+A middlelayer device used to set and monitor configurations across quadrants.
+The different quadrants must have the same configuration applied.
+This device monitors that and shows the configuration in its scene in big letters.
+It also eases applying known configuration through a drop-down menu, rather than restarting PPT devices.
+Its architecture is kept simple to eventually merge this within the Control device.

 ### DSSC SIB

 A bound device to read and configure the Safety Interlock Board, which is its own hardware